 Add the brewing salts (if using) to the strike water.
 You can purchase a brewing salts starter kit here.
 The salt additions are based on an RO water profile.
 If you are not using RO water, use brewing software such as BrewFather to calculate salt additions.
-Once strike temperature is achieved, add your milled malt and stir thoroughly to ensure there are no dough balls.
+Once strike temperature is achieved, add your milled malt and 2-3 handfuls of rice hulls and stir thoroughly to ensure there are no dough balls.
 Check the mash temperature and adjust as needed.